SegersIan/blog/blog/_posts/2024-08-23-writing-clearly.md

 When you write any text (even non-fiction) a great start is to "just write freely" (aka outlining), let your thoughts flow, unfiltered, no resistance.
 You are basically brain dumping your thoughts in a text format.
 As you write code, a solution to a problem, you often will write the first version like this.
 Along the way you might realize something, make observations or have an AHA moment.
 As you read this first version (out loud) you'll notice some spelling and grammar mistakes, maybe a lack of structure.
 It is in need of refinement.

 Some writers fix all grammar and spelling mistakes and wrap it up there.
 Others will go through an iterative process of refinement.
-One way to go about it, is by asking yourself "What do I want to say?", then read your text once again and ask "Have I said what I wanted to say?" or "Does it make sense what I said?" and then you go about rephrasing the text.
+One way to go about it, is by asking yourself "What do I want to say?", then read your text once again and ask "Have I said what I wanted to say?" or "Does what I said make sense?" and then you go about rephrasing the text.
 On each iteration you might realize something new again, make more observations or have more AHA moments.
 Do you spot the similarities with writing code?

 Writing code is writing a solution to [a problem that needs fixing](https://xkcd.com/1739/), only, you write the solution in a different language, a programming language.
 Programming languages are a human creation, so they often have strong similarities to our [way of thinking and writing](https://esolangs.org/wiki/Brainfuck).
 As in writing, there are different writing styles that can be applied in each programming language, some enforce a certain writing style.
-You might adopt a very imperative style or a more self explanatory style, some languages don't give that flexibility.
+You might adopt a very imperative style or a more self-explanatory style, some languages don't give that flexibility.
 One might wonder how writing styles relate to [programming paradigms](https://en.wikipedia.org/wiki/Programming_paradigm), I'll leave that one for you.
 So, why do we seem to share a similar process between writing and coding?

 The human brain stores information in a tree-like structure, if you think about work, you have a whole bucket of information about your work.
 Within that work related bucket, you have a smaller bucket with information about coworkers.
 Again, that coworker bucket has a bucket about Bob and so on.
 When you recall Bob's annoying behavior, you are reminded of your aunt Elize who makes the same dreadful jokes.
 Wait, doesn't Elize fit in the "family" bucket?
 Yes, the human brain also keeps references across the tree-like structure.
 Your brain is a multi-dimensional storage unit for your memories.
-When writing, you are converting this multidimensional information into a one dimensional string of words.
+When writing, you are converting this multi-dimensional information into a one-dimensional string of words.
 That is quite the achievement if you can do that properly on the first attempt!

 It's only natural that you have to go back, re-read that text and make sure it  came out properly.
-The same happens when talking, sometimes you realize what you just said was incoherent, nonsense or incomplete.
+The same happens when talking, sometimes you realize what you just said was incoherent, nonsensical, or incomplete.
 It is normal that you need to revise, edit and correct the end result of your attempt to express larger ideas and thoughts in text.
 But that's not all that's happening.

-Remember the last time you tried to explain a complex problem you struggle with to a coworker, did you ever had the answer come to you, as you were trying to [articulate the problem](https://en.wikipedia.org/wiki/Rubber_duck_debugging) to your coworker?
+Remember the last time you tried to explain a complex problem you struggle with to a coworker, did you ever have the answer come to you, as you were trying to [articulate the problem](https://en.wikipedia.org/wiki/Rubber_duck_debugging) to your coworker?
 There is a feedback loop here.
 As you go through this process, you are further improving the structure of your thoughts, you might even learn new things and make new neural connections along the way, resulting in greater understanding and clarity.
-That's the reason why writing a summary about anything you lust learned can be so effective or why asking "What have you learned from this?" can be so powerful.
+That's the reason why writing a summary about anything you just learned can be so effective or why asking "What have you learned from this?" can be so powerful.
 This back and forth process happens also while coding and refactoring.

 This process is not limited to writing.
 An artist uses audio, they have an idea, they express, they reflect, they revise, they create.
 Visualizations, a whiteboard is an excellent equivalent where you can express your ideas and thoughts on a blank canvas, analyze it, reflect, reason and modify it to achieve more clarity of your thoughts.